SherineAwad/Ribofilio/README.md

 # Ribofilio: A tool to estimate ribosomes drop-off rate

-Ribofilio is a tool to estimate ribosomal profiling drop rate that has been tested in ecoli and yeast so far.
+Ribofilio is a tool to estimate ribosomes drop-off rate that has been tested in ecoli and yeast so far.

 ## Installation